Copyright (c) 1998-2016 The OpenSSL Project

 commercial-grade, fully featured, and Open Source toolkit implementing the

-well as a full-strength general purpose cryptographic library.
-The project is
+full-strength general purpose cryptographic library.

 OpenSSL is descended from the SSLeay library developed by Eric A. Young